-The Association's toll system development contract with Brisa includes a minimum one-month training period and a minimum 60-month support period (to overlap the training period) during which the Association will pay Brisa 60 monthly installments totaling \$937,409.
-The monthly toll system support payments began in July 2017, when provisional acceptance of the toll system was granted; accordingly, the Association's professional fees expense for both years 2020 and 2019 included \$187,482 paid to Brisa for such toll system support.
-At December 31, 2020 and 2019, the Association had \$281,222 and \$468,704, respectively, of outstanding toll system support commitments related to the toll system upgrade contract.
+The Association's toll system development contract with A-to-Be USA LLC ("A-to-Be") included a minimum one-month training period and a minimum 60-month support period (to overlap the training period) during which the Association paid 60 monthly installments totaling \$937,409 to A-to-Be.
+The monthly toll system support payments began in July 2017, when provisional acceptance of the toll system was granted.
+These monthly toll system support payments ended in June of 2022.
+Accordingly, the Association's professional fees expense for 2022 included \$93,740 paid to A-to-Be for such toll system support.